 - Hyperparathyroidism – it occurs when the parathyroid glands produce an excessive amount of thyroid hormone.
 This hormone regulates the levels of calcium, vitamin D and phosphorus in the blood and bones.
 It causes kidneys and intestines to absorb more calcium by removing it from the bones.

 - Alcoholic liver cirrhosis – liver is the largest organ of the body.
-It removes toxins from the blood, breaks down proteins and helps in absorption of fats.
+It removes toxins from the blood, breaks down proteins and helps in the absorption of fats.
 On the consumption of excessive amounts of alcohol, the healthy liver tissue is replaced by scar tissue which causes cirrhosis in the liver.

 - Glucagonoma – it is a rare tumor in pancreases.
 Glucagon is a hormone secreted by pancreases which work with insulin to control sugar in the blood.
 In glucagonoma, the tumor cells produce large amounts of glucagon due to which the sugar stays in the blood.